joakimtonnesen/bt-vin/README.md

 ## Development
-This app runs on React.
+This app runs on React https://facebook.github.io/react/

 App code is located in this file: app/jsx/WineReviews.jsx